ese-unibe-ch/ese2012-team6/README.md

 __Linux__

 You need to have a working version of Ruby 1.8.7 installed on your system.
 Please refer to your distribution's user forums on how to install Ruby 1.8.7 on your system.
+You also have to be able to install third-party gems. (see http://rubygems.org/pages/download)

 We are using some additional gems.
 Please run <code>sudo bundle install</code> and type in your password to install all the gems automatically and you should be all set.